ad-egg/holbertonschool-higher_level_programming/0x01-python-if_else_loops_functions/README.md

 This function prints the numbers from 1 to 100 separated by a space.
 For multiples of three print `Fizz` instead of the number, for multiples of five print `Buzz` instead of the number, for multiples of both print `FizzBuzz` instead of the number.
 ### 13-insert_number.c
 This C function inserts a number into a sorted singly linked list.
 It returns the address of the new node or `NULL` if it failed.
+### 100-print_tebahpla.py
+This program prints the alphabet in reverse alternating lowercase and uppercase and not followed by a new line.